-STRIKES
+ARTICLE 48 STRIKES

-Nothing in this Agreement permits or grants to any employee the right to strike or refuse to perform his or her official duties.
+Nothing in this Agreement permits or grants to any employee the right to strike or refuse to perform his or hertheir official duties.

-CONTRACTING
+ARTICLE 49 CONTRACTING

-The Employer will determine which services will be subject to competitive contracting in accordance with RCW 41.06.142, Department of Enterprise Services WAC 236-51, and State Human Resources WAC 357-43.
+The Employer will determine which services will be subject to competitive contracting in accordance with RCW 41.06.142, Department of Enterprise Services WAC 236-51, and State Human Resources Director WAC 357-43.
 Nothing in this Agreement will constitute a waiver of the Union's right to negotiate a mandatory subject in association with Employer's right to engage in competitive contracting.

-SHARED SERVICES
+ARTICLE 50 SHARED SERVICES